IPsec Tunnelling Guide

 • Phase 2 uses the established IKE_SA(s) to securely negotiate IPsec SA(s), often called CHILD_SA(s) and enable secure data transmission using the ESP protocol.

-IKE and ESP settings is default set to Auto.
+IKE and ESP settings are by default set to Auto.
 If you have specific requirements you can instead manually specify the exact algorithms to use for each stage in the communication.
-For classical ciphers (like aes128) is selected then an authentication algorithm and Diffie-Hellman group also needs to be specified while a modern AEAD Algorithm automatically handles authentication during the cipher stage.
+If a classical cipher (like aes128) is selected, then an authentication algorithm and Diffie-Hellman group also need to be specified, while a modern AEAD algorithm automatically handles authentication during the cipher stage.

 Options for IKE (phase 1)